MrTortoise/MrTortoise.github.io/_posts/2018-03-18-deathstar-architecture.md

 1. Take the cheaper faster option.
 1. Goto 1.

 That is *reality*.
 If you don't do this you are probably dead or already an established corporate entity in which case I am merely recounting the first 5-10 years of your life.
 Unfortunately there are many traps you will fall into on the way - namely taking on big dependencies.
-The most common are things like IDE's, build pipeline and the real topic here big add expensive database that encourages you to make bad decisions.
-None of these need to be taken.
+The most common are things like IDE's, build pipeline and - the real topic here - big and expensive database that encourages you to make bad decisions.
+None of these need to be taken - or at least have options.

 {% include youtubePlayer.html id="0oBx7Jg4m-o" %}